yaseengem/twist/twist1/README.txt

+This app is a AI ATS checker.
+This app will take the resume and job description and respond with the changes needed and score.

 Front-End Technologies:
 Expo (React Native): Great choice for building cross-platform mobile applications.
 Redux: Excellent for state management in complex React applications.